JLG-96/milestone-project-mildew-detection-in-cherry-leaves/README.md

 ---

 ### `03 - Modelling and Evaluating.ipynb`

 This notebook builds, trains, and evaluates a Convolutional Neural Network (CNN).
 It includes:

 - Data augmentation using `ImageDataGenerator`
 - CNN model creation and compilation using `tensorflow.keras`
 - Application of early stopping to prevent overfitting
 - Evaluation using test data, accuracy/loss curves, and a confusion matrix
 - Saving the model and test performance metrics
-- Concludes with model evaluation on unseen test data, saving accuracy/loss to a JSON file for dashboard integration
+- Concludes with model evaluation on unseen test data, saving accuracy/loss to a JSON file for dashboard integration.
+- It is important to note that, as expected, the model misclassifies non-cherry leaf images (e.g., a dog), as it was trained exclusively on cherry leaf data.
+This confirms the model's appropriate specialization and highlights the importance of using representative input data during inference.

 This notebook supports the second business requirement by enabling real-time prediction of whether a cherry leaf is healthy or has mildew.